UL-FRI-NLP-2023-2024/ul-fri-nlp-course-project-sneguljcica/README.md

 ## Results

 The results of the experiments are stored in the `reports` directory.
-F1 scores and log loss of the models:
+The figure below shows the F1 scores and log loss of the models:

 ![TSDAE results](./reports/fig/tsdae_base.png)
 ![GPL results](.reports/fig/gpl_base.png)